vickreiner/AutoSpectral/README.md

 - Gating.
 The automated gating is not great.
 See the [help page](https://drcytometer.github.io/AutoSpectral/articles/Gating.html) for tips.
 I’m looking into an alternative.
-- Keywords.
-My attempt to preserve the original keywords from the FCS files has resulted in misalignment of some of the parameters.
-Edit:
-  This should be fixed in version 0.8.5 onwards.
-- Lack of a minimal example with full workflow.
-I’m putting something together.
-- There will likely be some unresolved issues with plotting data from certain configurations of the ID7000 and Aurora.
-For example, Northern Lights spectral trace plots may show lasers that are not present on that configuration.
-This should be merely aesthetic.
-- Support for the Mosaic and Xenith is new in version 0.8.2.
 - Please note that FCS 3.2 files from the S8 and A8 cytometers are not fully supported in flowCore.
 You may receive warnings, but things should still work.